Republicans aim at Pennsylvania's Democratic majority court

-HARRISBURG (AP) — Out of power in two of three branches of government in Pennsylvania, Republicans who control the state Legislature completed the first step Wednesday to amend the state constitution and potentially undo a long-term Democratic majority on the state's highest court.
+HARRISBURG, Pa.
+(AP) — Out of power in two of three branches of government in Pennsylvania, Republicans who control the state Legislature completed the first step Wednesday to amend the state constitution and potentially undo a Democratic majority on the state's highest court.

 The state Senate voted 26-24 to move the proposed amendment to the next step.
 The House approved it in December.
-No Democrat voted for it.
+Every Democrat opposed it in both chambers, with a few moderate Republicans joining them.

+Sen. Vincent Hughes, D-Philadelphia, called it a “pure political power grab" that would gerrymander the state's courts.

 Under it, Pennsylvania would end the practice of state Supreme Court justices and appellate court judges running for 10-year terms on the bench in statewide elections and, instead, sort those seats into geographical districts where a candidate must live.